reactive-stack-js/reactive-stack-js/README.md

 ## Observer Pattern through the Chain

-Please read up on the Observer Patter if you are unfamiliar with it: [Observer Design Pattern](https://sourcemaking.com/design_patterns/observer).
+Please read up on the Observer Patter if you are unfamiliar with it: [Observer Design Pattern](https://sourcemaking.com/design_patterns/observer).<br/>
-Also, please read up on the difference between Observer and Pub Sub, again, if you are unfamiliar with the difference: [Observer vs Pub-Sub pattern](https://hackernoon.com/observer-vs-pub-sub-pattern-50d3b27f838c).
+Also, please read up on the difference between Observer and Pub Sub: [Observer vs Pub-Sub pattern](https://hackernoon.com/observer-vs-pub-sub-pattern-50d3b27f838c).

 The Chain here refers to the entire data transport chain, from the source the database, all the way to the rendered UI in the GUI.

-This is the list of Observer Pattern pair instances in the chain, from DB to GUI:
+This is the list of Observer Pattern pair instances in the chain, from DB to GUI.<br/>
-Note A <- X means that X observes A. A is the observable and X is the observer.
+__Note__: A <- X means that X _observes_ A. A is then the _observable_ and X is the _observer_.<br/>
+__Note__: <-WS- indicates that the Observer Pattern goes through a WebSocket connection.

 1. Collection/Table <- ObservableModel
 2. ObservableModel <- ReactiveStore
 3. ReactiveStore <- Client
-4. Client <-WebSocket-> ClientSocket
+4. Client <-WS- ClientSocket
 5. ClientSocket <- ReactiveStore
 6. ReactiveStore <- Dialog